Meet JJ Chalmers – Strictly Come Dancing 2020 contestant and Invictus Games medallist

 JJ has been partnered with Amy Dowden for the 18th series of Strictly Come Dancing.

-Chalmers previously admitted to learning the Waltz while working as a Royal Marine in Afghanistan, and his Viennese Waltz was clearly an improvement on his Waltz in Week One, for which he scored just 19 points.
+The Strictly Come Dancing songs and dances have been revealed for Week Seven, and the pair will be dancing the Charleston to Chitty Chitty Bang Bang from the musical of the same name.

-Following his performance in Week Six, the Strictly Come Dancing judges awarded him a healthy 24 points, putting him in joint fourth place on the Strictly Come Dancing leaderboard.
+It comes after the pair scored an impressive 24 points for their Viennese Waltz last week.

-It was a slight drop from the week before where he score 25 points for his Quickstep to For Once In My Life by Stevie Wonder.
+It was a slight drop from the week before where they scored 25 points for their Quickstep to For Once In My Life by Stevie Wonder.

 Here’s everything you need to know about JJ Chalmers – one of the celebs in the Strictly Come Dancing line-up.